0x556c79/monero-full-node/README.md

 docker image to run a monero full network node with .conf file.

 ## The config contains Tor related settings.
-If you don't use it you have to delet it and if you want to use it you have to change the onion address.
+If you don't use it you have to delete it and if you want to use it you have to change the onion address.

 # Usage